HaithemGhattass/MyNotes-SwiftUI/readme.md

 ## Usage
 ### Drawing Mode: By default, the app opens in drawing mode.
 Use your finger or a stylus to draw on the canvas.
 Adjust the color and thickness using the controls at the bottom of the screen.

-###E raser Mode: Tap the "Eraser" button to switch to eraser mode.
+### Eraser Mode: Tap the "Eraser" button to switch to eraser mode.
 In this mode, drawing changes to an erasing action, removing elements from the canvas.

-##Contributing
+## Contributing
 ### Contributions to  myNotes  are welcome!
 If you have any suggestions, enhancements, or bug fixes, please feel free to open an issue or submit a pull request.